thilinimfdo/election-analysis/README.md

-# election-analysis
-Election Analysis
+# Election Analysis
+Purpose of the Report
+The purpose of the report is provide a list of final results to the Election Commission.
+Three key points are the winner of the election, county with the largest number of votes and finally total number of votest case in the election.

+Election Audit Results

-    - How many votes were cast in this congressional election?
+    - Total votes cast in this congressional election?
       369, 711

     - A breakdown of the number of votes and the percentage of total votes for each county in the precinct.